Ethics of social media use

 Some interesting and inspiring uses of social media by doctors include:

-• the Twitter Journal Club: a virtual study group which meets on Twitter every Sunday at 8pm to discuss academic articles
+• the X (formerly Twitter) Journal Club: a virtual study group set up to discuss academic articles

 • the #HelloMyNameIs campaign, started by the late hospital doctor Kate Granger MBE, encouraging medical professionals to introduce themselves by name to patients in their care.